wrightben/codeeval/String Permutations (JavaScript).md

 ---
 ### About My Solution
 It's possible to generate the complete sorted list of permutations of a numerical sequence by counting up from the min to the max and selecting the interim values having the same digits, e.g. 123, 132, 213, 231, 312, 321.
+This can be done once.

 Each letter of a *word* has a *numerical position* within the word, e.g. both "abc" and "cat" are equivalent to "123".
 If c-a-t (or d-o-g, or b-u-s) is equal to 1-2-3, it isn't necessary to generate permutations of letters.
-The letters of any word can replace the digits of the saved numerical sequence of the same length.
+The letters of any word can replace the digits of the numerical sequence of the same length.

 #### More efficient algorithms